Skip to Main Content

 If you have a visual disability you can join the RNIB Book Share scheme which provides some titles in more accessible formats.
 Visual disability can also include dyslexia.

-You can register yourself with the scheme and request a book; or if you prefer, ask the Library or the Learner Support team to try and get hold of particular title for you.
-The Library is on the ground floor of Hockney or at Trinity Green, while the Learning Support desk is on the third floor of David Hockney Building.
+You can register yourself with the scheme and request a book; or you can ask the Library or Disability Services to try and get hold of particular title for you.

 Go to https://www.rnibbookshare.org for more information.